apify/apify-docs/content/academy/puppeteer_playwright/executing_scripts/extracting_data.md

 console.log(products) // -> { foo: 'bar' }
 ```

 We'll be returning a bunch of product objects from this function, which will be accessible back in our Node.js context after the promise has resolved.
-Let's now go ahead and write some data collection code to collect each product:
+Let's now go ahead and write some data extraction code to collect each product:

 ```JavaScript
 const products = await page.evaluate(() => {